 Boom or recession, with scholarship or with a loan, USA continues to be the El Dorado for Indian students dreaming of studying abroad and starting an international career.
 But it can’t afford to be too complacent: Australia and other countries are gradually catching up.

 Earlier, when Australia was struggling to remain a favored destination for Indian students (2009-13), Canada was not exactly hibernating.
 Most of the Indian students who dropped Australia may have been won over by Canada.
-Today, there are more than 30,000 Indian students in the “Land of the Maple Leaf.”
-But Australia has fought back and recovered most of the lost ground.
+As of 2017, there are nearly 100,000 Indian students in the “Land of the Maple Leaf.”

 Germany is a “Land of Ideas” that encourages research, but it’s facing a shortage of skilled personnel.
 It has therefore fine-tuned its immigration policy to increase the availability of expert professionals.
 “Deutschland” welcomes talented students to join its universities, most of them government-funded.